Trustees & Staff

-Lynne Garner, PhD (medical sociology), was appointed the Individual Trustee for the Donaghue Foundation in 2008 while maintaining the duties of President until her retirement as President at the end of 2021.
-As Trustee, Dr Garner works closely with the Institutional Trustee, Bank of America, to establish the mission and policies of the Foundation and to ensure that its programs and practices are congruent with Ethel Donaghue’s purpose for the Foundation.
+Lynne Garner, PhD (medical sociology), was appointed the Individual Trustee for the Donaghue Foundation in 2008 while she maintained the duties of President until her retirement as President at the end of 2021.
+As Trustee, Dr. Garner works closely with the Institutional Trustee, Bank of America, to establish the mission and policies of the Foundation and to ensure that its programs and practices are congruent with Ethel Donaghue’s purpose for the Foundation.

 Prior to the Foundation, she worked at the Connecticut Office of Health Care Access, the Department of Mental Health and Addiction Services, and the Massachusetts Department of Mental Health doing program evaluation and quality management.
-She is a member of the Health Research Alliance Board of Director, co-leader of the HRA Health Services Research interest group, and one of the public members of the Connecticut Healthcare Acquired Infections Advisory Committee.
+She was a member of the Health Research Alliance Board of Director, co-leader of the HRA Health Services Research interest group, and one of the public members of the Connecticut Healthcare Acquired Infections Advisory Committee.
 Lynne is also a trustee of the Ethel F. Donaghue Trust for Elizabeth Park.

 Amy R. Lynch

 Bank of America, Trustee

 Amy serves on several strategic grantmaking committees and is active in her community.
 She has a Bachelor’s of Science in Biology from Trinity College and a Juris Doctor from Western New England School of Law.